holaphil/amazing-maple-e08ae/src/pages/portfolio/project-1.md

     - name: 'twitter:image'
       value: images/1.jpg
       relativeUrl: true
+  description: >-
+    NOW//with curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 template: project
 ---
 **NOW//with** creates and curates new forms of social commerce for consumers by integrating talent, e-commerce, and video into a seamless unified shoppable experience.
 As **Chief Product Officer**, I manage all aspects of prioritization, budgeting, and goal setting to ensure strategic alignment across the organization.
 This work includes collaborating with my executive team to define a product strategy and roadmap for NOW//with’s consumer, brand, and talent platforms.
 The majority of my time and energy focused on the following three areas of our business: Product, Partnerships, and People.